-The highest reward for one's toil
+The highest reward for people's

-is not what one gets for
+toil is not what they get for it

-it but what one becomes by it.
+but what they become by it.

 John Ruskin